| The history of Kozhikode has two storylines. One, propagated by those

 Subbarao), Major Dr Achuthan, Dr UG Menon, Dr T Balakrishnan and Dr

 AB Das, to name a few.
+One cannot

 end this story without recalling the name of Dr AR Menon who made